OpenPhysical/BoundedContributionPolicy/CONTRIBUTING.md

 - Addition of identity-based evaluation criteria
 - Expansion beyond technical contribution management
 - Complex governance structures or processes
+- Discussions about whether we should consider the differential effect of our policy on various communities (Sir, this is still a Wendy's)
+- Feature requests to track contributor demographics
+- Suggestions to add social impact assessments

 ## How to Contribute